CUAnschutzBDC/snakemake_pipelines/bulk_long_read/README.md

 # Bulk Long Read
 A snakemake pipeline that can be used to analyze bulk nanopore long read data.
-This pipeline aligns reads using minimap2 and then identifies novel transcripts and adds these to a new GTF file and calclulates the abundance of each isoform using TALON.
+This pipeline aligns reads using minimap2 and then identifies novel transcripts and adds these to a new GTF file and calclulates the abundance of each isoform using [TALON](https://github.com/mortazavilab/TALON).

+As of April 2022, the development branch was used because it could take bam files (rather than sam files).
+This saves both time and space.
+Running on the released `Talon`, the run on the full promethion dataset continuously failed.
+The pipeline ran in full using the development branch, but did take over 24 hours.

 Benefits of this pipeline are that you can use bulk nanopore data to generate a GTF file with transcripts specific to your cell type, condition, or just not annotated in genocode to use with single cell long read analysis.